-With the beginning of another school year, it’s important to remember safety practices that protect both drivers and students.
+When children are in school, it’s important for everyone to remember safety practices that protect both drivers and students.

-- Put your phone away and pay attention to the roads.
+- Put your phone away and pay attention to the road.

 - Slow down and abide by posted school zone speed limits.

-- Allow yourself extra drive time to account for additional traffic.
+- Allow yourself extra drive time to account for additional traffic and extra stops.